Edem-Amet/pizza_management-side_website/README.md

-# pizza_management-side_website
-A website for an for the managing side of a pizza ordering company where the manager can add new pizzas, delete non-available ones and display more info about the available one
 # Pizza Management Website

 This is a pizza management website that allows pizza shop managers to add new pizzas, delete non-available ones, and display more information about the available pizzas.
 The website is built using HTML, Materialize CSS for the frontend, and PHP for the backend.